Sri Lanka trekking holiday

 Roughly 6kms in length, the Kinchigune Trail is an ideal introduction to a Sri Lanka trekking holiday and leads alongside the Belihuloya River before reaching fruition against the banks of Samanalawewa Reservoir.
 The Kinchigune presents Sri Lanka's agricultural landscapes as you cross rivers and stroll beside fields of rice, spice and vegetables and experience rural lifestyles as well as a whole host of birds and butterflies making the most of mist-shrouded waterfalls.

 Duwili Ella Falls Trail

-There's a fantastic trail from Hulan Ella Falls to Duwili Ella Falls that leads through the shade of the Riverine Forest to ensure your Sri Lanka trekking holiday gets to incorporate two of the country's finest falls.
+There's a fantastic trail from Belihuloya to Duwili Ella Falls that leads through the shade of the Riverine Forest to ensure your Sri Lanka trekking holiday gets to incorporate two of the country's finest falls.
 The spray from the falls is quite magical and provides an incredible setting for lunch as you watch the water plunge over 80ft into the depths of the natural pool below.

 3 Reviews of Sri Lanka trekking holiday

 Reviewed on 13 Feb 2020 by Leslie WiseA well balanced holiday with a great combination of sightseeing, hiking, elephant safari and beach time in a lovely country Read full review

 Reviewed on 08 Jan 2020 by Liza FrankeThe most memorable part of the holiday was meeting all the locals and trekking in the rainforest and through villages.
 Read full review